A survey on multi-player bandits: Baseline Results

-In contrast to the classical bandits problem where only the received reward at each time step can be observed, algorithms might differ in the information observed at each time step, which leads to at least four different settings\footnote{\citet{bubeck2020b} also consider a fifth setting where only $X^m_{\pull^m(t)}(t)$ is observed in order to completely ignore collision information.}, described in \cref{table:obs_settings} below.
+In contrast to the classical bandits problem where only the received reward can be observed at each time step, multiplayer settings might differ in the received feedback at each step, which leads to at least four different settings\footnote{\citet{bubeck2020b} also consider a fifth setting where only $X^m_{\pull^m(t)}(t)$ is observed in order to completely ignore collision information.}, described in \cref{table:obs_settings} below.

 The different settings can be motivated by different applications, or purely for theoretical purposes.
-For example, statistic sensing models the OSA problem, where SUs first sense the presence of a PU before transmitting on the channel; while no-sensing models IoT networks as explained in \cref{sec:motivation}.
+For example, statistic sensing models the OSA problem, where SUs first sense the presence of a PU before transmitting on the channel, assuming there is no sensing failure (\eg because of hidden nodes).
+On the other hand, no-sensing can model IoT networks as explained in \cref{sec:motivation}.
 The no-sensing setting is obliviously the hardest one, since a $0$ reward can either correspond to a low channel quality or a collision with another player.

-This description corresponds to the \textit{heterogeneous} setting, where the arm means differ among the players.
-In practice, the quality of a channel might vary among players, because of propagation problems for example.
+The above description corresponds to the \textit{heterogeneous} setting, where the arm means differ among the players.
+In practice, the quality of a channel might vary among players, notably because of propagation problems such as frequency selective fading and path loss.
 In the following, the easier \textit{homogeneous} setting is also considered, where the arm means are common to all players: $\mu_k^m = \mu_k$ for all $(m,k) \in [M]\times [K]$.
 If $\mu_{(k)}$ denotes the $k$-th largest mean, \ie $\mu_{(1)} \geq \mu_{(2)} \ldots \geq \mu_{(K)}$, the maximal expected reward is given by

 which largely facilitates the learning problem.

 The statistics $(X_k^m(t))$ can be either common or different between players in the literature.
 In the following, we consider by default common statistics between players and precise when otherwise.
 Note that this has no influence in both collision and no-sensing settings.